 Problem 3: Measure Appropriately

 IT Service Management suites can report vast sets of data.
 You need this to be able to drill down into an issue.
 Other than for this purpose, desist!
-Take Churchill’s advice if your service is small: report verbally and refer to the backup / appendix only by exception.
-In this case the report to Governance is verbal and the appendix is printed.
+Take Churchill’s advice if your service is small: report orally and refer to the backup / appendix only by exception.
 Make the presentation clear, concise, comprehensive, informative of performance and the issues.
 If there was concern last month about supplier X’s incident resolution record, think ahead and have the facts to hand for this month.
 State performance in numbers and plain English.
-Drill down to understand and communicate the contributory factors, and expect to be quizzed on this as the Governance board validates your conclusions.
+Drill down to understand and communicate the contributory factors.
+Expect quizzing on this as the Governance board validates your conclusions.
 Recommend congratulations or therapy as the data dictates.

 Measures should be understandable.
 Look for the simplest numbers that do the job required.
-If you tell someone “this is the problem I am trying to solve, and this is the number I am tracking” they will normally understand you and your actions, thus are able to work with you.
+If you tell someone “this is the problem I am trying to solve, and this is the number I am tracking” they will normally understand you and your actions, so can work with you.
 Look for a measure that changes your behaviour.
 If the indicator goes up, do you know what you should be doing?
-Many measures are introduced to support the diagnosis and correction of a problem.
-Once the problem has been solved and the data has been seen to be stable, it need no longer be reported as it no longer drives behaviour.
+You will introduce measures to support diagnosis and correction of a problem.
+Once the problem has been solved and the data has been seen to be stable, it need no longer be reported.
+Trim redundant parts of your report.

 Some vendors and customers seem determined to operate by guesswork and intuition alone.
-If the only evidence given confirms the shortfalls of the presenter, it is down to the governing body to throw out the report and the reporter, demanding they return when they have properly considered and appraised the situation.
+If the only evidence given confirms the shortfalls of the presenter, it is down to the governing body to throw out both report and reporter, demanding they return when they have properly considered and appraised the situation.
 If Churchill can do it to a general, you can to a service manager or supplier.
 There can be no assurance of consistently good performance without the data to confirm it is on track.
 Customers get the service they deserve.
-If the appointed governance body pays no attention to the facts or does not hold the supplier effectively to account, they are careless of their duty and should not be surprised if the supplier reacts by cutting costs and performance levels.
+A governance body that pays no attention to the facts or does not hold the supplier effectively to account is careless of their duty.
+They should not be surprised if the supplier reacts by cutting costs and performance.
 This is especially so where procurement has driven prices down.
 This is an explanation, not an excuse.

 Problem 4: Think Ahead

-Kaplan and Norton’s seminal “The Balanced Scorecard” was hugely influential in redressing the way companies govern their performance.
+Kaplan and Norton’s seminal “The Balanced Scorecard” was influential in redressing the way companies govern their performance.
 Too often, this had looked only at financial outcomes, to the neglect of indicators of input that could be used to steer future performance.
 Similarly in the Lean and Six Sigma areas of process control that grew out of the Quality movement (ISO 9000, ISO/IEC 20000 and the like), there were concepts of leading and lagging indicators.
 A lagging indicator reports an outcome of action e.g. £ spent, % availability for a service.
 A leading indicator is useful when it is predictive of performance.
 Action on leading indicators, taken in time, is used to keep a process; a service; a project under control.
 The statistically minded may use control charts to assist.
+For most, traffic-light indicators are helpful and rapidly assimilated.

 The implications are communicated through a story, leading the governance body to the conclusion that action is required and indicating what that may appropriately be.
 “Project X has missed the last three milestones by 2,3,4 weeks respectively.
 We looked into it and suspect that supplier Y is short of skilled developers and has put only half the expected numbers to work for us, and they are the B team.
 The options are ….”